subugdubug/place/README.md

 - Batch painting is limited to 500 pixels per transaction to prevent exceeding gas limits
 - Individual pixels in a batch must still be within the canvas dimensions (0 to 99 for both x and y)
 - All pixels in a batch require the same fee per pixel
+- Color values returned by the contract are in lowercase, so comparisons should be case-insensitive

 ## License